carj/asset-search/README.md

 The CSV file has the following columns:

 - Identifier
+- Type of object, e.g. Asset or Collection
 - Title
 - Description
 - Security Tag
 - Parent Collection Identifier
+- Parent Collection Name
+- Root Collection Identifier
-- Type of object, e.g. Asset or Collection
+- Root Collection Name

-- The top level collection Identifier the object belongs to
+You can search for a particular phrase or word using the `--query` option

+`$./asset-search.py  test@test.com Eyhd87hfp6  TEN  eu --output assets.csv --query Trains`

+This will search Preservica for all assets or folders where the term "Trains" appears in the metadata or content